 What are tomatillos?

-These funny looking fruit are a relative of the tomato family with a papery outer skin, leaving behind a sticky residue.
+These funny looking fruit are a relative of the tomato family, but not a green tomato.
+You’ll find tomatillos with a papery outer skin that you will peel away and discard.
+You’ll notice a sticky residue that the husk leaves on the tomatillo.

 How to Prepare the Jalapeños for Tomatillo Green Chili Salsa